As you know, having a cold garage during the winter makes it unpleasant to work in. Fortunately, specialized heaters for

 Best Garage Heater Reviews (Top 8 List)

 This is one of the best electric garage heaters you can choose if you have a medium-sized garage that fits 2-3 cars (about 500 square feet).

-It is surprisingly small for an almost industrial-strength power that it offers, which makes it perfect for individuals who don’t want to sacrifice too much of their precious garage space.
+It’s a surprisingly small garage heater with almost industrial-strength power that it offers, which makes it perfect for individuals who don’t want to sacrifice too much of their precious garage space.

 Even better, it has a relatively rare feature for such a unit, as it can also be mounted on a wall or ceiling with its emitted heat directed where you want it with an adjustable louver.
 This surely provides flexibility much-needed for manual work.